 Investing in lower converting, generic keywords that you identify as relevant to your target customer group should also be included in a well-planned Google Ads campaign.

 To learn more about budgeting, read our post about Google advertising: how to set an initial budget.

 Where are your customers located?

 With local or national deliveries the norm, the location of your customers isn’t usually a significant issue for online car parts sales.
 However, if your customers like to collect in person, utilising location extensions that appear in Google Maps is useful for local or regional trade.
-In this case, the customer will also need to know if click and collect is available, store opening hours and onsite parking, so make sure you present this information on your landing page.
+In this case, the customer will also need to know if click and collect is available, store opening hours and onsite parking, so ensure you present this information on your landing page.

 You may have international customers, especially if you manufacture or sell rare or premium parts.
-In this case, it’s important to assure your customers regarding delivery times and reliability to provide confidence pre-purchase.
+In this case, it’s important to assure your customers regarding delivery times and reliability to provide confidence in pre-purchase.

 When are you targeting your customers?